Wave of Departing Public Health Workers Puts America at Risk

 Momentum to change the public health narrative is gathering.
 Castrucci is one of the authors of a book published in 2022 intended to help the public sector improve its communications “through framing, messaging and storytelling.”

-In April, Koh is preparing to chair a public workshop for the National Academies of Sciences, Engineering and Medicine that will take on “diseases” that have afflicted public health itself — that is, mis- or disinformation.
+In April, Koh will chair a public workshop for the National Academies of Sciences, Engineering and Medicine that will take on “diseases” that have afflicted public health itself — that is, mis- or disinformation.
 He expects strategies that can better address future infodemics to come out of the meeting.

 Leider and his colleagues underscore well-recognized strategies for recruitment and retention, from simplifying hiring to leadership training and loan forgiveness for public health workers.
 (The last was included in the omnibus spending bill passed at the end of 2022.)